kgulzina/CC-Research/README.md

 ### Comments: (02/04/19)
 - Deriving the gradient: changed the precision matrix.
 It should optimize the code and decrease the runtime.
 - We changed the assumption that weights have to be within [0,1], while they probably will fall into this range, the real range is [0, \infty]

+### Comments: (02/11/19)
+- There are three types of data: true, simulated, emulated
+- For some reason, dividing and splitting wasn't giving good results -- actually it went crazy
+- Miller's thesis contains sufficient information for the data generation
+- Abstract should be 12-30 pages without pictures and tables
+- There is a thesis template on the page of Prof. Niemi
+- You can code part containing MLE optim to the paper
+- Small steps do not have to be included in the paper